Mary Metcalfe1

 Last Edited=8 Sep 2007

-Sir Thomas Brooke was invested as a Knight between 1416 and 1421.2 He held the office of Member of Parliament (M.P.) for Somerset in 1417.2 He held the office of Member of Parliament (M.P.) for Somerset from 1421 to 1422.2 He held the office of Member of Parliament (M.P.) for Somerset in 1427.2 He lived at Holdich, Thorncombe, Devon, England.2 He lived at Brooke, Somerset, England.1
+He was appointed Knight between 1416 and 1421.2 He held the office of Member of Parliament (M.P.) for Somerset in 1417.2 He held the office of Member of Parliament (M.P.) for Somerset from 1421 to 1422.2 He held the office of Member of Parliament (M.P.) for Somerset in 1427.2 He lived at Holdich, Thorncombe, Devon, EnglandG.2 He lived at Brooke, Somerset, EnglandG.1

 Citations